Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

 The proof of Lemma~\ref{lem:perfect_matching} is in Appendix~\ref{app:translator}.

-For a perfect matching $M$ on $G_P$, the offset is $f(M) = \sum_{p\in M} f(p)$. \todom{CC: change $p$ because $P$ is polymer} It will turn out that for small polymers, the offset of every perfect matching is the same.
-So we will use that to define the offset of a polymer.
+For a perfect matching $M$ on $G_P$, the matching offset is $f(M) = \sum_{m\in M} f(m)$.
+It will turn out that for small polymers, the offset of every perfect matching is the same.
+So we will use the matching offset to define the offset of a polymer.
 To do so, it will be useful to define a notion of ``leftmost'' and ``rightmost'' monomers in a polymer.
 For small polymers (of size less than about $n$), these are intuitively well-defined since there are not enough monomers to ``wrap-around'' the entire cycle.
-We formalize this notion via a \emph{cutoff} value for a polymer $P$, denoted $c_P \in \mathbb{Z}_{n^2}$.
-We will argue there exists a cutoff value for which no possible bonds in the polymer---and equivalently no possible edges in any matching---cross the cutoff.
+We formalize this notion via a \emph{cutoff} value for a polymer: \begin{definition} Given a normal form polymer $P$, a \emph{cutoff value} $c_P \in \mathbb{Z}_{n^2}$ satisfies the following: let $C$ be $\smod{c_P}{c_P-1}{n^2}$, then there is no edge $\{b_i$, $t_j\} \in G_P$ such that $i_C \leq n$ and $j_C > n^2 - n$ or $j_C \leq n$ and $i_C > n^2 - n$ (recall that $i_C$ denotes the index of $i$ in $C$). \end{definition} If a cutoff value exists, it means no possible bonds in the polymer---and equivalently no possible edges in any matching---cross the cutoff.
+Then the leftmost and rightmost pairs are easily defined with respect to the cutoff sequence $\smod{c_P}{c_P-1}{n^2}$.
+We prove a sufficient condition for there to exist a cutoff point:

-\begin{lem} For a normal form polymer $P$ with $|P| < \frac{2n^2}{2n+1}$, there exists a cutoff point $c_P \in \mathbb{Z}_{n^2}$ which satisfies the following: let $C$ be $\smod{c_P}{c_P-1}{n^2}$, then there is no edge $\{b_i$, $t_j\} \in G_P$ such that $|i_C - j_C| > n$ (intuitively, there is no edge which crosses the cutoff). \end{lem} \begin{proof} First, we give the reasoning behind the choice of $|P| < \frac{2n^2}{2n+1}$.
+\begin{lem} For a normal form polymer $P$ with size $|P| < \frac{2n^2}{2n+1}$, there exists a cutoff value $c_P$. \end{lem} \begin{proof} First, we give the reasoning behind the choice of $|P| < \frac{2n^2}{2n+1}$.
 Intuitively, we want to choose a cutoff point at an index where the top monomer with that index is not compatible for any bottom monomer in the polymer.
 If there are $k$ bottom monomers in a polymer, the union of the sets of compatible top monomers for those bottom polymers is at most $k(2n+1)$.
 If we have $k(2n+1) < n^2$, there will exist an index for a top monomer which is not compatible to any bottom in the polymer.
 This gives $k < \frac{n^2}{2n+1}$, and there are $2k$ monomers in the polymer, so we must have $|P| = 2k < \frac{2n^2}{2n+1}$.
 Then let $c_P$ be the index of that incompatible top monomer.